-Riz Ahmed Got Married & Is Being Very Mysterious About It
+Riz Ahmed Had A Real-Life Meet-Cute With His Wife

 “I don’t really feel it’s generally that relevant, so I don’t delve into my personal life or dating history," he continued, without saying anything else about his marriage or new spouse.

+As for the wedding, Ahmed said that they kept it "super intimate and socially distanced," because they are smart and trustworthy people.
+"There was just like, hardly anyone there really," he said.
+"We did it in a backyard, which is nice in lots of ways.
+And I think the nicest thing about it was you didn't have 500 aunties hanging around you, pinching your cheeks."

+"No disrespect to the aunties," he joked, "but Asian weddings are big.
+You always got these people crawling out the woodworks, who I think are kind of probably imposters.
+They just smell the kebabs on the street and just wander in."

-It makes sense that revealing this personal news wouldn't be the first thing on his mind (no offense to said-mystery wife).
+It makes sense that revealing this personal news wouldn't be the first thing on his mind (no offense to Mirza).
 Besides being a private person, Ahmed has been pretty busy: on January 11, he won a best actor award at the Gotham Independent Film Awards for his new film, Sound of Metal, in which he plays a heavy-metal drummer who begins to lose his hearing.
 More like the Sound of Matrimony, amirite?

 Refinery29 reached out to Ahmed for comment.